FreshSupaSulley/Auto-2FA/README.md

 Disclaimer
 ----------
 This is an independent project and is not recognized, endorsed, or affiliated with Duo Mobile or Cisco Technology.
 All product names, logos, and brands are property of their respective owners.
+If you use this extension, you understand the risks!

 How it Works
 ------------